Check out our buyer's guide to the 25 most popular 3D printing filament types; their uses, properties and where you can

 In addition to the thermoplastics that comprise the common 3D printer filament types (such as the aforementioned PLA and PETG), 3D printer filament can be (or consist of) the likes of nylon, polycarbonate, carbon fiber, polypropylene, and many more!
-There are even special blends which can conduct electricity or glow in the dark!
+There are even special blends that can conduct electricity or glow in the dark!

-With so much variety on offer, it’s easier than ever to create functional, beautiful, and high performing prints in a variety of exciting materials.
-With this in mind, we present our guide to 3D printer filament.
-Split over three sections, you’ll find 25 filament material types in total:
+With so much variety on offer, it’s easier than ever to create functional, visually striking, and high performing prints in a variety of exciting materials.
+With this in mind, we present our buyer’s guide for 3D printer filament.
+Split over three sections, you’ll find 25 filament material categories in total: